-The BFF must ensure that all conflicting bits are flipped, all matching bits are not flipped and that the don't-care bits may be arbitrarily flipped or not.
-A binary decision diagram (BDD)-based method for the generation (mapping) and the logic implementation of the BFF that scales well with the size of the CUT is described in [10].
+The BFF must provide that (1) all conflicting bits are flipped, (2) all matching bits are not flipped while (3) the don't-care bits may be arbitrarily flipped or not.
+A BDD-based method for the generation (mapping) and the logic implementation of the BFF that scales well with the size of the core under test (CUT) is described in [6].

 Below, each pattern of a test sequence that can detect faults not detected by any of its precedent patterns will be referred to as an essential pattern.
 The embedding of deterministic test cubes into a pseudo-random test sequence may corrupt the essential pseudo-random patterns even if they are not assigned to deterministic cubes.
-This is because of the fact that the logic synthesis and optimisation of the BFF are intensively using its don't care (DC)-set (set of input assignments for which it does not matter whether they are mapped to '1' or '0') [10].
+This is due to the fact that the logic synthesis and optimization of the BFF are intensively using its don't care (DC) set (set of input assignments for which it does not matter whether they are mapped to '1' or '0') [6].
 Consequently, the resulting bit-flipping logic flips more bits than necessary for the embedding of the target deterministic test cubes and the consequence is that essential pseudo-random test patterns may be corrupted.

-Because of the slower saturation of the random transition fault coverage, the application of longer test sequences and the protection of all the essential pseudo-random patterns becomes critical.
-A way to prevent the corruption of the essential patterns without increasing the complexity of the BFF implementation is to utilise an additional combinational module, referred to here as correction logic (CRL), to enable/disable the outputs of the bit-flipping logic (Fig. 3).
+Due to the slower saturation of the random transition fault coverage, the application of longer test sequences and the protection of all the essential pseudo-random patterns become critical.
+A way to prevent the corruption of the essential patterns without increasing the complexity of the BFF implementation is to utilize an additional combinational module, here referred to as correction logic (CRL), to enable/disable the outputs of the bit-flipping logic (Figure 3).

-In the case of transition fault testing based on functional justification, the test control unit (Fig. 3) has to be able to provide pairs of capture clock cycles.
-In such a scheme, only the initialisation pattern of each pair of test patterns is generated by the DLBIST hardware.
+In the case of transition fault testing based on functional justification, the test control unit (Figure 3) has to be able to provide pairs of capture clock cycles.
+In such a scheme, only the initialization pattern of each pair of test patterns is generated by the DLBIST hardware.
 The activation pattern is generated by the CUT as a response to the first pattern and only single test cubes have to be embedded into the pseudo-random sequence (just like in the case of stuck-at fault testing).
-This is also true in the case of transition fault testing based on scan shifting, with the observation that in this case, the test control unit should generate one additional shift clock cycle instead of the first capture clock cycle.
-For this reason, as long as the ATPG support is provided, the methodology presented here can also be applied to the scan-shifting approach.
-Moreover, this methodology is orthogonal to any method used to extend transition faults testing to circuits with multicycle path logic, like modifying the wave form of shift and capture clock signals or enhancing the scan design [25].
+This is also true in the case of transition fault testing based on scan shifting, with the observation that in this case the test control unit should generate one additional shift clock cycle instead of the first capture clock cycle.
+For this reason, as long as ATPG support is provided the methodology presented here can also be applied to the scan shifting approach.
+Moreover, this methodology is orthogonal to any method used to extend transition faults testing to circuits with multi-cycle path logic, like modifying the wave form of shift and capture clock signals or enhancing the scan design [15].